-- Shared Session and Keyboard and Mouse Ignored: these parameters allow several VNC terminals to share the same graphical display (i.e. the same server frame buffer). - <Ctrl><Alt>: the two modes for this keystroke are: - local: the keystroke is handled by the AX3000 and is used for shutdown the terminal (see Chapter 4.4) - remote: the keystroke is handled by the VNC server. - CAPS Key Mode: set the CAPS LOCK to behave in either of three ways: - Caps Lock: each alphabetical key sends the corresponding upper case letter.
+- Shared Session and Keyboard and Mouse Ignored: these parameters allow several VNC terminals to share the same graphical display (i.e. the same server frame buffer). - <Ctrl><Alt>: there are two modes for this keystroke: - -local: the keystroke is handled by the AX3000 and is used to shutdown the terminal (see Chapter 4.5) - remote: the keystroke is handled by the VNC server.

+- CAPS Key Mode: set the CAPS LOCK to behave in either of three ways: - Caps Lock: each alphabetical key sends the corresponding upper case letter.
 To unlock this mode press the <CAPS> key. - Shift Lock: each key send the same character sent by pressing <Shift><This key>.
 To unlock this mode press a <Shift> key. - Uppercase: each key send the upper character if it is present.
-Otherwise, this is the lower character (upper-case letter if possible) which is sent.
-To unlock this mode press the <CAPS> key. - Local Mouse Cursor: if 'no', the mouse cursor is fully handled by the VNC server.
+Otherwise, this is the lower character (upper-case letter if possible) which is sent. <Shift> key acts in the standard way (whatever the CAPS key).
+To unlock this mode press the <CAPS> key. - Caps Lock +: same as 'Shift Lock'.
+But in addition ALL the keys supported (including <Esc>, function keys...). - Numpad Mode: this parameter sets the type of keyboard event sent when pressing a key of the numpad: - Standard: keyboard events are thus defined by the RFB protocol. - Ascii: keyboard events are the same than the top row keys (above QWERTY).
+With this mode an application can't distinguish is the pressed key belong or not to the numpad.
+This mode may be required for some JAVE-based applications. - -. (numpad): the two available values are the dot (.) and the comma (,). - <Scroll Lock> & <Pause>: enable or disable these two keys - -< Alt Gr> Mode: this parameter sets the type of keyboard event sent when pressing <Alt Gr> (located at the right of the space bar: - standard: the keyboard event is AltGr. - Ctrl+Alt: the keyboard events are <Ctrl> and <Alt> (left of the space bar). - Local Mouse Cursor: if 'no', the mouse cursor is fully handled by the VNC server.
 If 'yes', the behaviour depends on the VNC server version: - Xvnc V3: as above the mouse cursor is handled by Xvnc.
 In addition the local mouse cursor location is indicated by a little square pointer (2x2 pixels).
 This can be useful when the local mouse cursor location is different from the VNC cursor location (for example when the Unix/Linux box or the network are overloaded). - Xvnc V4: the mouse cursor is handled by the AX3000.
 With a low-bandwidth, this allows the mouse cursor to be more reactive. - Emulate a 3-button Mouse: if 'yes', the mouse middle button is emulated by clicking both left and right buttons. - Mouse Accelerator: if 'yes', the AX3000 speeds up the mouse cursor.